 - Actions: A history of customer actions such as skipping a delivery or updating a billing address

-- Next orders: Summary of customers' next order.
-Includes all customers including inactive customers.
+- Next orders: Summary of your customers next orders.
+This includes all inactive customers.

 - Subscribers per item: Number of customers that are subscribed to a specific item.
 Includes total units per subscription product and total subscriptions per item.